KLishi/bookfinder/README.md

 This is an app called "Book Finder".
 The main functionality of this app is to search for books.
 This app is built using "Google Books API".
 Framework used:React.
-Other libraries : axios, Toastify, Reactstrap.
+Other libraries : Axios, Toastify, Reactstrap.
 ![](bookfinder-images/bookfinder1.PNG)
+Showing error for missing input
 ![](bookfinder-images/bookfinder2.PNG)
 ![](bookfinder-images/bookfinder3.PNG)
 ![](bookfinder-images/bookfinder4.PNG)